All Episodes

 I'm not running a bunch of crypto rigs to mine Bitcoin.

-And there's a so funny.
+And there's a big difference there.

-I see all these VC companies funding all these AI startups and they're getting massive funding right now and most of their ideas are not that good.
+I see all these VC companies funding all these AI startups and they're getting massive funding right now.

 I've never sought venture capital.